-Snows is a privately-owned, family company which has established a reputation as one of the UK’s leading motor groups.
-Based in the South and South West of England, the group operates a network of franchised motor dealerships representing some of the world’s leading brands including Abarth, Alfa Romeo, BMW, Citroen and DS, Fiat, Jeep, Kia, Lexus, Lotus, Mazda, MINI, Mercedes-Benz Vans, Peugeot, SEAT, Suzuki, Toyota, Volkswagen Commercials and Volvo.
+Snows Group is a privately-owned, family company which has established a reputation as one of the UK’s leading motor groups.
+Based in the South and South West of England, the group operates a network of franchised motor dealerships representing some of the world’s leading brands including Abarth, Alfa Romeo, BMW, Citroen and DS, Fiat, Jeep, Kia, Lexus, Lotus, MINI, Mercedes-Benz Vans, Peugeot, SEAT, Suzuki, Toyota, Volkswagen Commercials and Volvo.

-Snows has been in the motor business since the 1970s and we have made customer satisfaction our primary objective throughout the years.
+Snows Group has been in the motor business since the 1970s and we have made customer satisfaction our primary objective throughout the years.
 Our reputation is built on meeting and then exceeding the expectations of our customers and our success is driven by our reputation.

 The high standards we set for the business extends beyond our dealings with our customers as we seek to apply these to the relationships we have with all of our stakeholders.
 This is why we are committed to investment in our staff, all of whom understand the importance of maintaining our reputation.